 - Jumper Wires

-- You'll need two of them with alligator clips on both ends (you can make these yourself).
+- You'll need two of them with alligator clips on both ends (you can make these yourself) or you can buy them here: Jumper Wires With Insulated Alligator Clips (Amazon affiliate link).

 EEC Power Relay Circuit Descriptions